Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### The SCI is sensitive to carbon awareness, energy efficiency, or hardware efficiency

 - The purpose of the SCI is to encourage actions that reduce the carbon emissions of software.
-Therefore, the SCI MUST be sensitive to those actions described in this document under **Software Sustainability Actions**, [software sustainability actions](#software sustainability actions)
+Therefore, the SCI MUST be sensitive to those actions described in this document under the [actions](#actions) section.
 - If an application's SCI is X, and then actions are taken to make the application more carbon aware, more energy efficient, or more hardware efficient, the value of X MUST go down.

 ### The SCI takes a systems-footprint view